Fall/Winter Naturalist Programs

 Minnesota Storm History

 Minnesotans love to talk about the weather.
 We take a certain pride in surviving the worst Mother Nature can throw at us.
-In this fascinating program, we will discuss the severe weather from the late 1800s to the present.
+In this fascinating program, we will discuss severe weather events from the late 1800s to the present.

 Shipwrecks of the Great Lakes